 MV Agusta F4 RC

 In its road going form, the bike weighs only 175 kg and sports an unmistaken Italian design from its beautiful bodywork.
+One of the best racing bikes to grace our roads.

 The Aprilia RSV4 is a true-blooded Italian superbike, that excites the senses with its styling, power and speed.
 This particular model is a track inspired road going version of the superbike complete with Ohlins front forks and a host of traction and ride control features derived from the race track.
+It is indeed on its way to being the world top speed bike.

 It has a 999cc, liquid cooled, V4 engine that produces a maximum power of 198 BHP and 115 Nm of maximum torque mated to a short shifting 6 speed transmission.